Third Party Copy Protocol

 token Is a client generated hexadecimal ASCII string that is to be used as the rendezvous point by the destination server.
 The strings should be as unique as possible and may include information unique to the client.
 The string should be only as long as necessary to achieve relative uniqueness to the client, but no longer than 256 characters.

 opts Are optional CGI elements that must be used in certain circumstances, as described below.

 If specified, the destination server is to verify that the copied file has the same checksum as the source file using the specified checksum type.
 Otherwise, it is the client’s responsibility to perform this check if so desired.

-dlgon Should be ‘1’ if the intention is to use delegated TPC.
-Otherwise it need not be specified but, if specified, should be ‘0’.
+dval Should be ‘1’ if the intention is to use delegated TPC.
+Otherwise it need not be specified but, if specified, it should be ‘0’.

 scgi Is the CGI information from the source URL.
 This element needs to be specified only if a) delegation is being used and b) meaningful CGI is present on the source URL (see the notes on the definition of meaningful).
 Since a CGI string may not be the value of a CGI element, all ampersands in scgi should be converted to tab characters.
 The destination server is responsible for converting the tabs to ampersands before initiating the copy.

 size If specified, the destination server should use this to determine if sufficient space is available and reserve the appropriate space.

 slfn Is the logical file name at the source server of the copied file to be copied.
 This element must be specified if the tlfn is not the same as the slfn.
 If not specified, the slfn is assumed to be the tlfn.
 It is always safe to specify this element.

 snum If specified, the destination server should use the specified number of TCP streams to effect the copy.
 The actual number of streams may differ from the number specified due to destination server constraints.